Météo-France

-Météo-France is the French national meteorological service.
+Météo-France is the official French meteorological administration, also offering services to Andorra and Monaco.
+It has the powers of the state and can exercise them in relation to meteorology.
+Météo-France is in charge of observing, studying, and forecasting weather and monitoring snowpack.
+The organization also issues weather warnings for the Metropole and the overseas territories.
+Météo-France is also in charge of recording and predicting the climate.

 Organisation

 The organisation was established by decree in June 1993 and is a department of the Ministry of Transportation.
 It is headquartered in Paris but many domestic operations have been decentralised to Toulouse.
 Its budget of around €300 million is funded by state grants, aeronautic royalties and sale of commercial services.

 Météo-France has a particularly strong international presence, and is the French representative at the World Meteorological Organization.
 The organisation is a leading member of EUMETSAT, responsible for the procurement of Meteosat weather satellites.
 It is also member of the Institut au service du spatial, de ses applications et technologies.
-It also a critical national weather service member of the ECMWF and hosts one of two major centres of the IFS numerical weather prediction model widely used worldwide.
+It is also a critical national weather service member of the ECMWF and hosts one of two major centres of the IFS numerical weather prediction model widely used worldwide.

 Worldwide

 In addition to its operations in metropolitan France, the agency provides forecasts and warnings for the French overseas départements and collectivités.
 It has four sub-divisions based in Martinique (with further divisions serving Guadeloupe and French Guiana), New Caledonia, French Polynesia and Réunion.
 Some of these sub-divisions have particularly important international responsibilities: